Salah Jadid: Counter-coup attempt

 Salim Hatum, who helped Jadid come to power and commanded the coup operations, was disappointed in him and attempted a counter-coup, but it failed: Hatum fled to Jordan, and when he returned to Syria after the Six-Day War in 1967, he was immediately captured and executed by the neo-Ba'athist regime.
 In the aftermath of the attempted coup Jadid purged the party's military organization, removing 89 officers; Minister of Defence, Hafez Assad, removed an estimated 400 officers.
 The purges, which began when the Ba'ath Party took power in 1963, had left the military weak.
 In early 1967 there was another Ba'athist purge of officers, in which about a third were replaced by loyal but inexperienced cadets.
+The so-called Workers' Battalions, formed under the clear ideological influence of the Chinese Red Guards, participated in suppressing the Hatum's coup attempt (most sources mention this militia as being formed by Salah Jadid or with his strong support).